On This Day in History: August 23

 - Freckleton Air Disaster: A United States Army Air Forces B-24 Liberator bomber crashes into a school in Freckleton, England, killing 61 people.

-- World War II: Kharkiv is liberated after the Battle of Kursk.
+- World War II: Kharkiv is liberated by the Soviet Union after the Battle of Kursk.

 - World War II: Beginning of the Battle of Stalingrad.

 - World War II: Nazi Germany and the Soviet Union sign a non-aggression treaty, the Molotov-Ribbentrop Pact.
 In a secret addition to the pact, the Baltic states, Finland, Romania, and Poland are divided between the two nations.